marcf08/ArrayList/README.md

 # ArrayList
 Test ArrayList class for working with Git in the shell.

+The ArrayList worked well in Java.
+It gets tricker doing it in C.